shyim/cloud-dev/README.md

 We have two docker containers:
   - dini (Docker)
-    - Runs an seperate Docker to not stop the current container it self and be little bit isolated
+    - Runs an separate Docker to not stop the current container it self and be little bit isolated
   - desktop
     - Runs Mate Desktop with NoMachine at port 4000
     - Has Nix package manager to installing other packages
     - Uses the dini docker

 I usally use only PhpStorm inside NoMachine and use my normal browser outside.
-To archive this we need on the Host an Reverse Proxy like nginx/ traefik which redirects the dini container.
+To archive this we need on the Host an Reverse Proxy like nginx/traefik which redirects the dini container.

 ### Network Flow